rouxton/ndb-mcp-server/docs/setup-and-configuration.md

 # Setup and Configuration Guide

-Complete installation and configuration guide for the NDB MCP Server.
+Complete installation, configuration, and security guide for the NDB MCP Server.

 ## Table of Contents